SWORDIntel/BlackRaven/BlackRaven Framework/README.md

-# Black Raven -  Pentesting Framework
+# Black Raven - penetration testing framework

-Black Raven V1.3 - It's a IoT/Web Pentesting Framework to exploit Vulnerabilitys.
+Black Raven its a penetration testing framework With exploits, malware.
+So you can do your tests in your secure environment, and improve your systems.

 ## Features

+- Blue Eternal Windows RCE
 - Easy To use
 - Network Hijacking
 - Cross platform
-- Scada support
-- ICS/IoT Privilege Escalation

 ## Badges